NEET/JEE Coaching Scholarship

 Maxima and Minima :

-f be a function in the interval I, f be continuous along with point c in I, then
+f is a function in the interval I, and f be continuous at point c in I, then

-b) When f’(x) changes sign from negative to positive when x increases passing through c, that is f’(x)<0 to left of c and f’(x)>0 to right of c, then c is called point of minima.
+b) When f’(x) changes sign from negative to positive when x increases passing through c, that is f’(x)<0 to the left of c and f’(x)>0 to the right of c, then c is called a point of minima.

 c) When f’(x) does not change when x increases, then c is neither a point of local maxima nor a point of local minima.
 It is called the point of inflection.

-F be a function in the interval I, then f is the twice derivable (f’’(x)) at c, then
+F is a function in the interval I, then f is twice derivable (f’’(x)) at c, then

 a) x=c, a point of local maxima only when f’(c) =0 and f’’(c) < 0 then f(C) is called local maximum of the function f.